Holly’s Stitching & Stuff

 Alyssum Scissor Pocket Progress

 I’ve been working away at my Allysum Scissor Pocket.
-Instead of using the included Dinky Dye, I pulled some Caron Waterlillies “Peacock” out of my stash (leftover from stitching Indigo Rose Desiderata) and went to work on a piece of Belfast Platinum.
+Instead of using the included Dinky Dye, I pulled some Caron Waterlillies “Peacock” out of my stash and went to work on a piece of Belfast Platinum.

 While I’m quite happy with the color combination, it wasn’t really what I had in mind when I went to pull some fabric.